Kenneth-Y-Wang/Kenneth-Y-Wang/README.md

 By having experiences of being sales and business development director, I have an extensive and diverse background in sales and commerce in addition to an excellent track record of leveraging my business development skills and engineering knowledge to successfully support daily operations.

-Please check out my recent projects and profiles! :point_down:
+Please check out my recent projects and portfolio! :point_down:

 ---